iraklisKan/python-todo-list/todolist/README.md

 # Simple Todo List Application

-A command-line todo list application built with Python that allows you to manage your daily tasks.
+A todo list application built with Python that comes in two versions:
+- **Command-line interface (CLI)** for terminal use
+- **Web interface** using Streamlit for browser use

+## 🌐 Live Demo

+**Try the web app here:**
+If the deployment URL changes, check the repository description or the Streamlit Cloud dashboard for the latest link.
+Consider setting up a custom domain for easier access.

 ## Features